 The conference “Syntagma Musicum 1619 ~ 2019”, organised by the Research Centre of the Slovenian Academy of Sciences and Arts, Institute of Musicology (represented by Dr Metoda Kokole) and its partner institution, the Museum of Architecture and Design (represented by Matevž Čelik Vidmar), will take place on Monday 8th and Tuesday 9th April 2019 in Ljubljana.
-The keynote speaker of the conference will be Prof. Peter Holman (University of Leeds).

 The official language of the conference is English, with the exception of the session on the Khisl family which will also accommodate papers in Slovenian.